HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 </div>

-TODO: show a k-finite set with decidable equality is b-finite.
-Both "syntactically" and "semantically".

 TODO: a k-finite object might have infinitely many global sections!
 (See notebook. put a skyscraper sheaf at every integer in $\mathbb{R}$)